kleis-technology/terraform-training/tutorials/TP2/README.md

 # Introduction to Terraform configurations

-In this practical, we will see how to define a Terraform configuration and explore the Terraform state.
+In this exercise, we will see how to define a Terraform configuration and explore the Terraform state.

 ### Goal